BraedenDiaz/CS6480-Project-NDN-In-5G/README.md

 ## Configure free5gc

-1. Open `free5gc/config/amfcfg.conf` and change the `ngapIpList` value located right below the `configuration` section from `127.0.0.1` to the IP of your machine `10.10.1.1`.
+1. Open `free5gc/config/amfcfg.conf` and change the `ngapIpList` value located right below the `configuration` section from `127.0.0.1` to the IP of the free5gc machine `10.10.1.1` in my case.

 ```yaml
 configuration: